Old Yishuv Court Museum: Ari Synagogue

-Origins

 According to tradition, it was in this building where Rabbi Isaac Luria was born and where he lived for 20 years.
-It is told that Eliyahu Ha-Navi was the sandek at his Brit milah.
+It is told that prophet Elijah was the sandek at his Brit milah.
 At some stage, the room of his traditional birthplace became a Sephardic synagogue.
 The Jews of the yishuv were forbidden by Ottoman Law to establish any new synagogues.
 This led to inconspicuous prayer houses which, like the Ari Synagogue, were located in residential homes.
 During the riots of 1936 the synagogue was looted and burned.